orientechnologies/orientdb/README.md

 ## Users
 #### OrientDB v1.6 or major

-Copy the **studio.jar** file inside the directory "plugins" in OrientDB Server.
+Copy the **studio.zip** file inside the directory "plugins" in OrientDB Server.

 #### OrientDB v1.4 - v1.5

-Unpack the **studio.jar** file inside the directory "www/studio" in OrientDB Server.
+Unpack the **studio.zip** file inside the directory "www/studio" in OrientDB Server.
 If you want also to keep the previous version of studio, rename the existent "www/studio" directory in some other like "www/studioprev".

 ## Developers